About Us

 Our Mission

-CAPE works to save the lives of animals who are older or who have special needs, and to educate and empower people to alleviate animal suffering in their own communities.
+CAPE works to save the lives of animals who are older or who have special needs, and to educate and empower people to alleviate animal suffering in their daily lives.

 In addition to our rescue work, CAPE is committed to educating the public about the interconnected issues facing animals and humans in our world today.
 Our educational programs emphasize that all animals deserve the right to a long, happy life free from suffering.